What is Inverse Mentoring?

 His life also is emblematic of a person committed to communication across cultures.
 He has lived in five countries where he has picked up four languages and multiple accents and the knowledge to communicate with anyone, anywhere, online (or live in person).

-As a member of the CCLAC Advisory Board, Dr. Brooks provides strategic vision and tactics to connecting more people to inverse learning.
+As a member of the CCLAC Advisory Board, Dr. Brooks has provided strategic vision and tactics for connecting more people to inverse learning.